MARY LOUISE KELLY, Host:

 CARRIE JOHNSON: Republican leaders in the U.S. House say President Obama's turnaround on the anti-gay marriage law left them with few options.
 Here's House Speaker John Boehner at a recent news conference.

-The change in course has conservatives hopping mad.
+JOHNSON: The change in course has conservatives hopping mad.

 JOHNSON: That's Arizona Republican lawmaker Trent Franks at a House hearing last week.
 He says the White House walked away to please supporters in the gay rights community, who include some of his largest donors.

-Rep. FRANKS: The president and the administration had a duty to defend the Defense of Marriage Act, but powerful constituencies of the president did not want the president to defend it.
+FRANKS: The president and the administration had a duty to defend the Defense of Marriage Act, but powerful constituencies of the president did not want the president to defend it.
 And unfortunately politics trumped duty.

 JOHNSON: But New York Democratic Jerrold Nadler, a longtime supporter of gay rights, says the Republicans are on the wrong side of history.

-Carlos Ball, a professor at Rutgers Law School, says that's not fair.
+JOHNSON: Carlos Ball, a professor at Rutgers Law School, says that's not fair.

-But such qualms were eventually overruled by the attorney general and the president.
+JOHNSON: But such qualms were eventually overruled by the attorney general and the president.
 That upsets Ed Whelan, who worked in the Bush Justice Department.

-Carrie Johnson, NPR News, Washington.
+JOHNSON: Carrie Johnson, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.